Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 This is fairly standard TypeScript.

-But, SURPRISE, there are at least four errors in here.
+But, SURPRISE, there are at least three errors in here.

-That is to say I created four intentional errors, but I'm not confident there aren't more.
+That is to say I created three intentional errors, but I'm not confident there aren't more.

-Can you spot them?
+Now that you know they're there, can you spot them?

-Would you have spotted them if you came across this code organically like in a code review?
+Would you have spotted them if you just came across this code in a code review?

 ## TypeScript is JavaScript